Please reach out to us at MKunz@MicheleKunz.com if you cannot find an answer to your question.

 Any practitioner participating in moderate sedation is required to be certified in ACLS and BLS.
 For practitioners dealing with children, PALS is required.

-The ACLS, BLS, and PALS certification cards are valid for 24 months.
-For example, if you take a class in February 2025, your card will expire on the last day of February 2027.
-However, it’s important to check with your employer about the specific expiration date they recognize.
 Some employers may consider the card expired exactly two years from the date you took the class.
-For instance, if your class was on 2/25/2024, they might view the card as expiring on 2/25/2026, rather than at the end of the month.
+For instance, if your class was on 2/25/2025, they might view the card as expiring on 2/25/2027, rather than at the end of the month.
 It’s your responsibility to be aware of your employer’s policy.

 Yes.
 All cards are now e-cards and are emailed directly to you.
 You can access your AHA online account anytime and print or download your e-cards.